Project-based learning: Concept

-Blumenfeld et al. elaborate on the processes of PBL: "Project-based learning is a comprehensive perspective focused on teaching by engaging students in investigation.
+Blumenfeld et al. elaborate on the processes of Project-based learning: "Project-based learning is a comprehensive perspective focused on teaching by engaging students in investigation.
 Within this framework, students pursue solutions to nontrivial problems by asking and refining questions, debating ideas, making predictions, designing plans and/or experiments, collecting and analyzing data, drawing conclusions, communicating their ideas and findings to others, asking new questions, and creating artifacts."
-The basis of PBL lies in the authenticity or real-life application of the research.
+The basis of Project-based learning lies in the authenticity or real-life application of the research.
 Students working as a team are given a "driving question" to respond to or answer, then directed to create an artifact (or artifacts) to present their gained knowledge.
 Artifacts may include a variety of media such as writings, art, drawings, three-dimensional representations, videos, photography, or technology-based presentations.

-Proponents of project-based learning cite numerous benefits to the implementation of its strategies in the classroom – including a greater depth of understanding of concepts, broader knowledge base, improved communication and interpersonal/social skills, enhanced leadership skills, increased creativity, and improved writing skills.
-Another definition of project-based learning includes a type of instruction, where students work together to solve real-world problems in their schools and communities.
-Successful problem-solving often requires students to draw on lessons from several disciplines and apply them in a very practical way.
-The promise of seeing a very real impact becomes the motivation for learning.
+Another definition of project-based learning includes a type of instruction where students work together to solve real-world problems in their schools and communities.
+This type of problem-solving often requires students to draw on lessons from several disciplines and apply them in a very practical way and the promise of seeing a very real impact becomes the motivation for learning.
+In addition to learning the content of their core subjects, students have the potential to learn to work in a community, thereby taking on social responsibilities.